Hardstl/hardstl.github.io/_posts/2023-03-17-azure-role-assignments-with-constraints.md

 ## Delegate role assignments with constraints

 With this new feature, we can instead delegate Dara the ability to assign only certain principal types and roles in the subscription.
-For example, we can allow Dara and their team members to assign only ServicePrincipals the **Key Vaults Secrets User** and **Storage Blob Data Contributor** roles.
+For example, we can allow Dara and their team members to assign only Service principals the **Key Vaults Secrets User** and **Storage Blob Data Contributor** roles.
 With this in place, the team is now able to create that Azure Function with a Managed Identity and assign it the **Storage Blob Data Contributor** for any resource inside that subscription.

 ### Constrains example